-New legislative orders commenced on 1 December give the General Pharmaceutical Council (GPhC) and Pharmaceutical Society of Northern Ireland (PSNI) powers to outline in rules the essential roles and responsibilities of Responsible Pharmacists and to set professional standards for Responsible Pharmacists, Superintendent Pharmacists and Chief Pharmacists.
+New legislative orders commenced on 1 December 2022 give the General Pharmaceutical Council (GPhC) and Pharmaceutical Society of Northern Ireland (PSNI) various powers, including removing the threat of criminal sanctions for inadvertent preparation and dispensing errors for pharmacy staff working in hospitals and similar settings.
+These defences came into force in 2018 for registered pharmacies.
+The regulators now also have the power to outline in rules the essential roles and responsibilities of Responsible Pharmacists and to set professional standards for Responsible Pharmacists, Superintendent Pharmacists and Chief Pharmacists.

-Following the initial period of engagement, we will hold a full public consultation to make sure that the rules and the standards reflect the views and needs of patients and the public, health professionals, the NHS and the wider health sector.
-We are committed to listening carefully to all views expressed and considering what approaches would best support safe and effective pharmacy provision.
+We will then undertake full public consultations on the standards for Chief Pharmacists, Superintendent Pharmacists and Responsible Pharmacists and on the rules for Responsible Pharmacists.
+This is to make sure that the standards reflect the views and needs of patients and the public, health professionals, the NHS and the wider health sector.
+We are committed to listening carefully to all views expressed and considering what approaches would best support safe and effective pharmacy provision and strengthen pharmacy governance.

 Find out more